 A day before the property and all of Gein’s possessions were to be auctioned off in March of 1958, a fire reduced the house to a smoldering pile of debris.
 The fire was never investigated, but rumors of the property being purchased and opened as a tourist attraction called The House of Horrors may have precipitated the event.

 Upon his arrest, an extensive search of the property revealed no noticeable burials on the property where he may have disposed of remains.
-It is likely, though, that somewhere beneath the surface of the now barren property, some of Gein’s secrets may still be lurking.
+It is likely, though, that somewhere beneath the surface of the bleak and overgrown property, some of Gein’s secrets may still be lurking.

 The entrance to the property where Ed Gein’s house once stood.